Fairness-aware Vision Transformer via Debiased Self-Attention: Introduction

-As the example shown in Figure \ref{fig:illustration}, spurious features like `eye shadow' or `red lips' are spuriously correlated with hair color, but they do not actually capture the underlying relationship between hair color and the other features.
-Thus, the vanilla ViT simply learns these spurious features as a shortcut to predict the hair color, rather than learning the real features that are actually relevant to the target label as shown in Figure \ref{fig:illustration}(b).
-This is where the fairness-aware ViT comes in - it is designed to learn real features that are not correlated with the sensitive label, in this case, gender, in order to make unbiased predictions as shown in Figure \ref{fig:illustration}(c).
+Specifically, \textbf{real features} are genuinely correlated with the target outputs and can be generalized to other data sets.
+Whereas \textbf{spurious features}, also called short-cut features, are spuriously correlated with the target outputs in certain data sets only and do not generalize.
+As the example shown in Figure \ref{fig:illustration}, spurious features like `eye shadow' or `red lips' are spuriously correlated with hair color in the training data set.
+The vanilla ViT simply learns these spurious features as a shortcut to predict the hair color rather than learning the real features that are relevant to the target label, as shown in Figure \ref{fig:illustration}(b).
+This is where the fairness-aware ViT comes in - it is designed to learn real features that are not correlated with the sensitive label, in this case, gender, to make unbiased predictions as shown in Figure \ref{fig:illustration}(c).

 Although an array of debiasing algorithms have been proposed \cite{madras2018learning,zhang2018mitigating,zhang2020towards,jung2021fair,wang2022fairness,qiang2022counterfactual} for CV tasks, most are designed for learning with the CNN models.
 Whether these algorithms are compatible or even transferable to the ViT architecture is still an open research question.
-Regardless of the neural network architecture, limiting the spurious correlation between the input features and the target labels for bias mitigation is still a challenging problem.
+Regardless of the model architecture, limiting the spurious correlation between the input features and the target outputs for bias mitigation is still a challenging problem.
 One key challenge arises from the fact that automatically locating the spurious features in the input images is computationally intractable.
 For example, one simple solution is to have domain experts and/or crowd workers curate the entire training set, which neither works well with unknown bias \cite{li2022discover} nor is scalable to large-scale datasets \cite{mcdonnell2016relevant}.
 Moreover, even if one can identify the spurious features, another major challenge is how to make the classifier blind to such features.
-Regarding image in-painting \cite{wang2022dual,Lugmayr_2022_CVPR} as a potential solution, it is worth noting that this approach has some limitations.
-The success of image in-painting depends heavily on the quality of the in-painting algorithm and the effectiveness of the feature selection process.
-Additionally, it may be challenging to determine which features to remove and which to keep to preserve image integrity while mitigating bias.
+Image in-painting \cite{wang2022dual}, can be a solution but has limitations, such as dependency on algorithm quality and feature selection accuracy, and difficulty in balancing feature removal with image integrity.